Table-R1: Region-based Reinforcement Learning for Table Understanding: Method

-\textbf{Consistency Preference.}\quad Following GRPO, we can obtain the normalized group reward score ${A_i}$ by calculating the variance and standard deviation of the rewards.
+Following GRPO, we can obtain the normalized group reward score ${A_i}$ by calculating the variance and standard deviation of the rewards.
 Combining equation (6), we can further decompose ${A}_i$ into two components $\Delta A_i^t$ and $\Delta A_i^a$: